Adapt your data

 Check the formulation and components of all your mixtures affected by your obligations.
 Start assigning exact concentrations or appropriate concentration ranges distinguishing between components of major concern and other components.
 See ‘Declaring concentrations under Annex VIII to the CLP Regulation’ for more information on how to provide component concentrations.

-There are some exceptions for perfumes and fragrances for which you may not need to provide information on the concentration.
+There are some exceptions for perfumes for which you may not need to provide information on the concentration.
 The exception can be applied if the components are not classified or classified only for skin sensitisation or aspiration toxicity and their total concentration does not exceed 5 %.

 Mixtures in mixtures